PaulGilchrist/documents/articles/angular/angular-adding-azure-app-insights.md

     },
 ```

+3. Create a "services" folder under the "app" folder if it does not exist already.
+This will be used for application specific services only and not for module scoped services

-3. In the app module, create a new service named `app-insights.service.ts` with the following code:
+4. In the app module, create a new service named `app-insights.service.ts` with the following code:
    * If you are not using `adal-angular4` for authentication, adjust the code accordingly.

 ```javascript